project-illium/illium-documentation/docs/overview/transaction-validation.md

 ### Proving No Double Spends

 If you've made it this far you've probably realized that we've proved that the output commitments that we're spending exist in the set of all output commitments.
-But we don't, as of yet, have any way of determining if those commitments are unspent.
+But we don't, as yet, have any way of determining if those commitments are unspent.

 To do this for each input we will calculate a hash value that we will call a `nullifier`.
 The nullifier will be derived from private data in each commitment's preimage.
-It's calculated such that for each output commitment there is only one nullifer but it's not possible to link the nullifier to a specific commitment without knowing the private data.
+It's calculated such that for each output commitment there is only one nullifier, but it's not possible to link the nullifier to a specific commitment without knowing the private data.

 These nullifiers will be included in the body of the transaction that gets relayed to the network.